learn-tdd-in/learntdd.in/react-native/index.md

 {% include tutorial-intro.md %}

 To see how TDD works in React Native, let's walk through a simple real-world example of building a feature.
+We'll be using [Expo][expo] 31, but the steps below are almost exactly the same if you're using React Native CLI -- just follow the [Getting Started instructions on Detox's web site][detox-getting-started] instead of the Detox instructions below.

-We'll be using React Native 0.56, the [Mocha][mocha] test runner, and two testing libraries: [Enzyme][enzyme] for component tests and [Detox][detox] for end-to-end tests.
+We'll be testing with the [Mocha][mocha] test runner and two testing libraries: [Enzyme][enzyme] for component tests and [Detox][detox] for end-to-end tests.

+This tutorial assumes you have some [familiarity with React Native][react-native] and with [automated testing concepts](/learn-tdd/concepts).

 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react-native) that shows the process step-by-step.
-This tutorial assumes you have some [familiarity with React Native][react-native] and with [automated testing concepts](/learn-tdd/concepts).

 You can also watch a [live stream recording](https://www.youtube.com/watch?v=iyfsE2f1Q4Y&list=PLXXnezSEtvNPZroRdvjhEVzOhURl572Lf&index=3&t=0s) of this tutorial.

 The feature we'll build is a simple list of messages.